ijborda/inspiration-api/README.md

 Simply visit the site to see the quote of the hour.
 The author/source of the quote is also shown.
 Quotes regenerate per day.
 The background changes every refresh.

 ## How It's Made
 This uses [Inspiration API](https://api.goprogram.ai/inspiration/docs/) and [Pixabay API](https://pixabay.com/api/docs/).
-Tech used: HTML, CSS, Bootstrap, and JavaScript.
+Tech used: HTML, CSS, Bootstrap, and JavaScript. <a href="https://www.flaticon.com/free-icons/inspiration" title="inspiration icons">Inspiration icons created by Aficons studio - Flaticon</a>

 ## Future Improvements
 There are still lots that need to be improved in this web application.
 Some plans are: